Fruit Flies Like a Banana: Extract from Faust: Stretch Out Time 1970-1975

 About the author: The swivel-eyed son of Adorno and Little Millie Small, Andy was born in Seaham Harbour in 1959.
 After attending schools in Peterlee, Hartlepool, Kings Lynn and Coventry, Andy joined the Royal Navy (Fleet Air Arm) in 1975 to train as an avionics apprentice.
 Expelled from the Navy in 1982 for his opposition to the Falklands War and for organising anti-fascist activity, Andy then went to the Cooperative College (1983), then to York University, where he studied philosophy (1983-86).
 On leaving university Andy worked for the Socialist Workers Party (SWP) for some time as a district organiser in Liverpool before being expelled by them too in 1994, making a kind of double-whammy of expulsions, being thrown out of both the miltary and the Trotskyist movement.
 Nowadays he bides his time making plans and studying Blake and running the website and blog, The Traveller in the Evening.

-Andy Wilson has been running the Faust web site, the Faust-Pages for over a decade now, during which time he has collected information about the band, interviewed band members and generally researched the group's history.
+Andy Wilson ran the Faust web site, the Faust-Pages for over twenty years, during which time he collected information about the band, interviewed band members and generally researched the group's history.
 Now he has collected that information into a book.
 He lives in Hackney, London, and has been listening to Faust for the best part of a lifetime.

 Book Contents: Das Lied Eines Matrosen; Germany Calling; On Currywurst; Clear / Faust ; So Far ; Tony Conrad: Outside The Dream Syndicate; The Faust Tapes; Faust IV; Munich; Elsewhere; On Returning; Faust Live; Faust Manifesto; Fruit Flies Like a Banana; Das also war des Pudels Kern; Discography; Online; Guide to Illustrations; Faust Bibliography; General Bibliography.